 The last stand-alone CGM that MedT offered was the Guardian Real-Time system in 2007, and about six years ago they also launched the mySentry display monitor with limited-range data sharing capabilities.
 Since then, the company’s been leading people toward combo systems, leaving any adults on injection therapy with no option to purchase just the CGM (and the past three combo systems not being approved for young kids).
 Also in 2015, the company launch its Minimed Connect display platform that brought some data-sharing capabilities to its 530G system, but again that was based on a combo system with their insulin pump.

-Here's a rundown of the new stand-alone system, which has been years in the making since we first covered it in 2014.
-It should start shipping by mid-year 2018.
+Here’s a rundown of the new stand-alone system, which has been years in the making since we first covered it in 2014.
+It started shipping mid-year 2018.

 No Dedicated Receiver: This is new for the CGM market.
 Unlike the two competing devices from Dexcom and Abbott, this one from MedT does not require a separate receiver device be sold as part of the package.
-Rather, it talks directly to a smartphone (the way it should be in 2018!), so clearly you need a smartphone to use it.
+Rather, it talks directly to a smartphone (the way it should be!), so clearly you need a smartphone to use it.

 Same Sensor: Yes, it does use the same Guardian 3 sensor that goes with the Minimed 670G here in the USA (as the stand-alone CGM globally uses an older-generation of MedT sensor).
-The Guardan 3 sensor has accuracy in the 9-11% range (not too different from Dexcom and the Libre, overall) and it's approved for seven-days of wear and most recently in February 2018, this sensor was FDA-cleared for wear on the upper arm along with the abdomen.
+The Guardan 3 sensor has accuracy in the 9-11% range (not too different from Dexcom and the Libre, overall) and it’s approved for seven-days of wear and in February 2018, this sensor was FDA-cleared for wear on the upper arm along with the abdomen.